CultivateCI is now part of Hypocotyl — Learn more

 About Hypocotyl

 Hypocotyl is a carbon intensity (CI) measurement platform for agriculture.
-We produce farm-specific CI scores — expressed as kg CO₂ equivalent per kg of grain — using a transparent, documented methodology.
-Think of us as data infrastructure: the layer that connects farm practice data to credible, auditable CI outputs that buyers and programs can rely on.
+We produce farm-specific CI scores — expressed as kg CO₂e / bushel — using the Hypocotyl LCA methodology.
+Think of us as data infrastructure: the layer that connects farm practice data to credible, auditable CI outputs that farmers, buyers, and lenders can rely on.

 No. Hypocotyl measures and reports carbon intensity.
 We do not generate, sell, or manage carbon credits.
 If you're pursuing a carbon credit program, CI data from Hypocotyl may be relevant input, but Hypocotyl itself is a measurement and data infrastructure product, not a carbon market.

-We are initially focused on the Canadian grain and oilseed sector, with particular focus on the Prairie provinces.
-We are monitoring developments in the US and international markets and expect to expand methodology coverage as the platform matures.
+For now, we're focused on the Canadian grain and oilseed sector, especially the Prairie provinces.
+We expect to expand methodology coverage as the platform grows.

 For Farmers

-A CI score for your operation expressed in kg CO₂e per kg of grain, with benchmark context (regional average, national average, program baseline), a boundary statement, a data completeness percentage, and a confidence range.
+A CI score for your operation, with benchmarking averages, a boundary statement, data completeness, and a confidence range.
 The output is formatted for sharing with buyers, agronomists, or program administrators.

 No. We measure and report — we do not prescribe management decisions.
-If you want to understand how specific practice changes might affect your CI, we can discuss that in a demo context, but agronomic decisions are yours to make.
+Agronomic choices are yours to make.

 Only you, until you choose to share your CI report with a buyer or program.
 We do not share individual farm data with third parties.
-Benchmarking uses aggregated and anonymized data only.
 See our Privacy Policy for full details.

-No. A lower CI score is a prerequisite for participating in many low-carbon programs and buyer preferences — but whether a premium is available, and at what level, depends on market conditions and specific program criteria.
-Hypocotyl produces the data.
-Premium decisions sit with buyers and program administrators.
+No. A lower CI score is a prerequisite for participating in many low-carbon programs and buyer preferences.
+Whether a premium is available, and at what level, depends on market conditions and specific program criteria.

 For Buyers

-That is the intent.
-CI reports include a boundary statement, confidence range, data completeness metric, and methodology version reference — the elements needed for a document to survive procurement due diligence.
+Yes.
+CI reports include the elements needed for a document to pass procurement due diligence.
 We recommend having your procurement and legal team review specific use cases.

 Initial methodology development is focused on canola, wheat, corn, and soybeans in the Canadian Prairie provinces and Ontario.
 Additional crops and regions will be added as the methodology and producer network expands.